Filter Delays

 And there is a Dry/Wet control.
 Of course.

-I made this device in February 2026 because I needed it for my music.
+I made the Filter Delays device in February 2026 because I needed it for my music.
 It has been tested and should work, but if there are issues, get in touch.